osisoft/OCS-Docs/Documentation/Status_Codes.md

 ---

 # HTTP response status codes
-HTTP response status codes are issued by the server when a client makes a request over HTTP.
+The server issues HTTP response status codes when a client makes a request over HTTP.
 In response to the requests made in OSIsoft Cloud Services, the system returns the code listed in the table below.
 To see what each code means in context, refer to the API documentation.